jozsefsallai/webmongo/README.md

 ## Motivation and Project Description

 Currently, there are no easy ways of managing MongoDB servers from multiple devices.
 You have to download a client made specifically for the platform you're using.
-This is not convenient, because it doesn't only require having to find a good client, but also waiting for it to install and having to re-add your servers on every device.
+This isn't convenient, as it doesn't only require having to find a good client, but also waiting for it to install and having to re-add your servers on every device.

 It would be great if managing MongoDB servers was doable through a web interface, using nothing but your web browser alone.
 But then comes the question: is it really a good idea to store all your connection